Common Injuries for Factory Workers in North Carolina

 - Fighting for full benefits if there are disputes over necessary medical treatment, ability to return to work or other issues.

 These are just some of the many different ways that our North Carolina factory worker injury lawyers work to help clients who were hurt at work.
-To learn more about how we can assist you with your claim, call Hardison & Cochran at (800) 434-8399 or take a moment to complete our online contact form.
+To learn more about how we can assist you with your claim, call the law firm Hardison & Cochran at (800) 434-8399 or take a moment to complete our online contact form.
 We will respond within 24 hours.
 We can set up a free case review and get to work on helping you right away.

 - Injuries, Illnesses, and Fatalities in Food Manufacturing, Bureau of Labor Statistics